Further reading

 Most motorcycle forums were sadly abandoned when Facebook Groups arrived however the ones that remain are superb libraries of information compared to groups where information is not indexed and soon lost.

 ADV Rider – this forum is so big many of the best ride reports are buried under the more contrived.
-Here are a couple I found interesting and inspiring.
+Here are a couple I found inspiring.

 - Ride for Smiles – From a horrific car accident the author sets off in his second life to see how far he can ride a bike that turns into a 5 year journey.